Deformations of Toric Varieties via Minkowski Sum Decompositions of Polyhedral Complexes: Deformations of affine toric varieties.

-\begin{pf} While our setting is slightly different from that of Altmann, the proof of this result is essentially the same as in \cite[p.~162-163]{al2} and we will repeat it in Proposition~\ref{p:iso} generalizing this result.
-The regularity of the sequence follows from the fact that this is a complete intersection given by ``homogeneous'' elements where degree is induced by the natural projection $\deg:\tilde M\rightarrow M$, so that $\deg(\chi^{R+e_1^*})=\cdots=\deg(\chi^{R+e_k^*})=\deg(\chi^{R})=R\in M$. \end{pf}
+\begin{pf} While our setting is slightly different from that of Altmann (up to a linear transformation our cone $\tilde\sigma$ coincides with the one in (3.2) of \cite{al3}), the proof of this result is the same as in \cite[p.~162-163]{al2} and we will generalize this result in Proposition~\ref{p:iso}.
+The regularity of the sequence follows from the fact that this is a complete intersection given by ``homogeneous'' elements, where the $\NN$-grading on $\CC[{ {\tilde{\sigma}}^{\ve}}\cap \tilde{M}]$ can be induced by the paring $\langle{\underline{\,\,\,}},q\rangle:\tilde M\rightarrow\ZZ$ for some $q\in \RR_{>0}\cdot Q\cap N$. \end{pf}